Undergraduate Advising Frequently Asked Questions

-The Academic Services Center recommends that you see an advisor for a graduation check before the enrollment period begins for your final semester.
+College of Technology Advising recommends that you see an advisor for a graduation check before the enrollment period begins for your final semester.

 If you have not been enrolled at UH for a period exceeding 13 months then you will have to re-apply for admission.
 Visit the UH re-application process for former students page and pay particular attention to the application deadlines.
 If you are approved for readmission you will have to return under the terms of the degree plan for your major that are in effect the semester when you return.

 If you have been enrolled at UH within the last 13 months you do not have to re-apply for admission.
 However, it would be wise to schedule an appointment with your advisor to update your degree plan and review your schedule options for the semester you return.

 What happens if I am on academic probation?

 If your cumulative UH GPA falls below 2.0 then you will be placed on academic probation.
 If your semester GPA falls below 2.0 while you are on academic probation then you will be placed on academic suspension.

 The College of Technology is very concerned about students who are placed on academic probation and we want to help students avoid academic suspension and facilitate a quick return to good academic standing.
 Toward this end, we require all College of Technology majors who are on academic probation to consult an advisor every semester while they are on academic probation.

 A stop will be placed on the account of all College of Technology probation students during the middle of each fall and spring semester.
 The stop will be removed once the student completes an in-progress grade report and reviews it with an advisor during a mid-semester conference.

 In addition to discussing the students academic progress, advisors will make students aware of university resources which exist to assist them in returning to good academic standing.

 What happens if I am placed on academic suspension?